What is redundancy pay?

 Enhanced redundancy pay

 Employers can choose to pay more than this legal minimum, or to make the qualifying period shorter than two years service.
 This may be set out in your employment contract, or agreed to during redundancy negotiations.

-However, your employer cannot offer you less than the legal minimum.
-If your employment contracts states a lesser amount, or requires you to waive redundancy pay altogether, your employer will still be required to meet its obligations under the law.
+However, your employer cannot offer you less than your contractual or statutory entitlement.
+If your employment contract states a lesser amount, or requires you to waive redundancy pay altogether, your employer will still be required to meet its obligations under the law.